-Since July 21, 2005, the RMB was permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-There was appreciation of 6.7%, appreciation of 2.4%, and depreciation of 7.6% for the years ended December 31, 2020, 2021 and 2022, respectively.
+The Company's exposure to foreign currency exchange rate risk primarily relates to cash and cash equivalents, short-term investments, and dividend payable denominated in the U.S. dollars.
+There was appreciation of 2.4%, depreciation of 7.6%, and depreciation of 2.9% of the RMB against the U.S. dollars for the years ended December 31, 2021, 2022 and 2023, respectively.
 Any significant appreciation or depreciation of the RMB may materially and adversely affect the Company's earnings and financial position, and the value of, and any dividends payable on, the Company's ADSs in U.S. dollars.
 For example, to the extent that the Company need to convert U.S. dollars it received from its initial public offering into RMB to pay its operating expenses, appreciation of the RMB against the U.S. dollar would have an adverse effect on the RMB amount it would receive from the conversion.
 Conversely, a significant depreciation of the RMB against the U.S. dollar may significantly reduce the U.S. dollar equivalent of the Company's earnings, which in turn could adversely affect the price of ADSs.

-3.FAIR VALUE MEASUREMENT
+FAIR VALUE MEASUREMENT 3.